Guidelines for Submission of Potential Meeting Symposia

-- Travel - Roundtrip coach airfare to the meeting (usually up to $500).
+- Travel – Non-refundable round trip coach airfare to the meeting (usually up to $500).

-- Registration - ACS members are expected to take advantage of early registration.
-Please note that a cheaper one-day registration is available if the speaker will only be at the meeting for the day of the symposium.
-Foreign non-members are also eligible for the higher fees.
+Registration - All speakers and organizers are expected to take advantage of advance registration.
+Reimbursements will only be made up to the early registration amounts.
+Please note that a less expensive one-day registration is available if the speaker will only be at the meeting for the day of the symposium.
+Foreign non-members are also eligible for reimbursement of registration fees.

 - Accommodation - Two night's stay in a hotel (please choose one from the ACS list, if possible).

-- Miscellaneous - Other reasonable expenses (food, taxi, tolls, etc.) during the trip.
+Miscellaneous - Other reasonable travel expenses (taxi, tolls, etc.), but not meals, during the trip.